pmgreen/featherbed_lane_banding_station/README.md

 # Feathered Lane Banding Station

 QGIS project to map the [Featherbed Lane Banding Station](http://hopewell-birds.freehostia.com/index.html) in Hopewell, NJ "...one of the longest-running privately-run bird banding research and training projects in North America."
 This is a [kart repository](https://github.com/koordinates/kart), to invite collaboration.
 The interactive Google MyMap, linked below, was created by exporting layers from QGIS as KML, then uploading them to MyMaps.
+It is intended to aid navigation in the field.

 Kart references:
 - [Clone existing repositories](https://docs.kartproject.org/en/latest/pages/commands/kart_clone.html#clone-existing-repositories) (like this one)